rieckpil/progmot/content/post/one-year-course-release.md

 If your product is good and you have an established sales funnel, it's only a matter of time until new course users join.

-These sales ambitions might drain your creative resources, and you start focusing on the wrong ends: AKA - getting more sales vs. making a great product.
+These sales ambitions might drain your creative resources, and you start focusing on the wrong ends: a.k.a. - getting more sales vs. making a great product.

 ## What's Next?